joinmassive/blog/internet-without-ads/README.markdown

 Here’s how such an alternative might work and what my team and I are building as a possible foundation.

-_[Our newsletter](https://upscri.be/f/c3cwu9) covers more about distributed computing and re-decentralizing the internet._

 ## My backstory

 I’ve been an indie developer for most of the last decade and launched or helped launch **more than